knpuniversity/symfony2-rest/knpu/episode2/problem-type-constants.md

     A short, human-readable summary of the problem type.
-It SHOULD NOT change from occurrence to occurrence of the problem, except if you're translating this.
+It SHOULD NOT change from occurrence to occurrence of the problem, except if you're translating it.

 In human terms, this means that *every* time we have a `validation_error` type, the title should be exactly `There was a validation error`.
 So when we're validating in other places in the future, both of the `type` *and* the `title` need to be *exactly* the same.
-Otherwise, we're making our client's life hard with our gross inconsistencies.
+Otherwise, our API clients are going to wonder what kind of inconsistent jerk programmed this API.

-Because `validation_error` is now a "special string" to us, I think this is great spot for a constant.
-In `ApiProblem`, add a constant called `TYPE_VALIDATION_ERROR` that's set to the string:
+Because `validation_error` is now a "special string" in the app, I think this is great spot for a constant.
+In `ApiProblem`, add a constant called `TYPE_VALIDATION_ERROR` and set it to the string:

 [[[ code('61ac9e472e') ]]]